jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 This is the [PHC's standardised hash result format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md).
 It includes the algorithm used, the algorithm's parameters, the salt and the hash.

 It is good to store the algorithm and its parameters also in case we want to change these at a later point.
 In that case we won't have to upgrade all the accounts at once.
 We can also easily fine tune and increase the memory and computational complexity of the encryption algorithm to account for increases in attackers' computational power and memory resources over time.
+In this case we have the following parameters:

+Time complexity: 1

+Parallelism: 1

+Type: argon2id (resistant against GPU and side-channel attacks)

 # Conclusion